Largest UAE diabetes study out mid-2017

 Diabetes is at the root of various complications that sometimes spoil the entire life of the sufferer.
 Skin infections are quite common which are usually detected as fungal or bacterial infections.
 Such infections also occur when your cholesterol level is also high.
 But the main cause is diabetes as the flow of blood is hampered that leads to dryness, itchiness, redness or patches on the skin.
 Foot problems are very common among diabetics.
 If proper care is not taken blisters, cuts and nail infections aggravate and cause serious complications.
 Hence people with diabetes must take extra care of their feet.

 Any kind of eye disease that is caused by diabetes is termed as Diabetic Retinopathy.
 Most diabetics suffer from one or the other kind of eye problems like Glaucoma and Cataracts.
 These are the extreme stages.
-Initially diabetics suffer from vision problems.
+Initially, diabetics suffer from vision problems.
 They cannot see clearly or vision seems to be blurry.
 Hence it is necessary to visit the ophthalmologist immediately so that problems can be treated at its early stages and if necessary the doctor can refer to other specialists for advice.
 Researchers are of the opinion that most diabetics in the United States of America suffer from loss of vision because diabetes damages the blood vessels of the retina.
 It even affects people of merely 20 years of age not to speak of elderly people.
-To manage diabetes related eye problems, regular eye check-ups along with control over blood sugar levels and lipid levels is absolutely important.
+To manage diabetes-related eye problems, regular eye check-ups along with control over blood sugar levels and lipid levels is absolutely important.

 Type 2 diabetes increases the risks of Alzheimer’s disease.
 It is mainly caused due to continuous uncontrolled diabetes.
 Hence in any form, blood sugar levels should be kept in check to stay healthy and avoid such diseases that practically have no concrete remedies.

 Women are susceptible to suffer from diabetes during pregnancy especially if they already have blood sugar levels higher than normal.
 This is known as gestational diabetes.
 In cases of diabetes during this period, careful monitoring of sugar level is absolutely necessary.
 More so because it leads to damage to the fetus.
-Hence women should take care about their diabetes issues before conception.
+Hence women should take care of their diabetes issues before conception.
 The main problems that arise due to gestational diabetes are:

 - The fetus is over-weight